 The key is to dive deep into what is causing us to engage in the addictive pattern in the first place to be able to break it.
 The biggest question to ask ourselves is: “What problem is this addiction trying to solve for me?”
 And then, how can you solve this problem without damaging your body and sabotaging other aspects of your life?
 Finally, do you have the support you need to heal?

-There are many reasons that could cause us to develop addiction but three reasons stand out for me: unsatisfactory daily life, trauma, and boredom.
+There are many root causes of addiction but three reasons really stand out to me: unsatisfactory daily life, trauma, and boredom.

 Unsatisfactory Daily Life